 Convergence insufficiency is a common form of exotropia that responds well to orthoptic vision therapy including exercises.
 This disorder is characterised by an inability of the eyes to work together when used for near viewing, such as reading.
-Instead of the eyes focusing together on the near object, one deviates outward.
+Instead of the eyes focusing together on the near object, one deviates outwards.

 In hypertropia the visual axis of the affected eye is above that of the fixating eye (hypotropia is the converse).
 It is far less common than horizontal strabismus and usually develops after childhood.
 Squints are usually incomitant.
 Changes in head posture are common (to limit the resulting diplopia).
 It is most commonly due to superior oblique paresis.

 Pathophysiology of strabismus